 Here are a few of each kind of security service.

 This key is FIDO-certified and works with Google Chrome and any FIDO-compliant applications on Windows, macOS, or Linux.
 It will secure login credentials for Gmail, Facebook, Dropbox, and other online accounts.
 You register your account, and then each service will ask you to insert the security key into a USB-A port to gain access.
 You also can use wireless nearfield communication (NFC) with the key.
-According to Yubico, the keys are tamper-resistant, water-resistant, and crush-resistant.$45 at Amazon
+According to Yubico, the keys are tamper-resistant, water-resistant, and crush-resistant.

-If you're looking for your first-ever password manager, this is a good place to start.
+If you’re looking for your first-ever password manager, this is a good place to start.
 LastPass works with Windows, macOS, Linux, Android, iPhone, and iPad.
 It has browser extensions for Chrome, Firefox, Safari, Internet Explorer, and Edge.
 LastPass also includes a Form Fill profile tool which will save your name, address, language, title, and username for autofilling forms.
 You can create multiple autofill profiles, so you can pick and choose which one is relevant for a particular website.
-The $48 annual subscription offers six accounts, shared folders, and a dashboard for managing the family accounts.$48 at LastPass
+The $48 annual subscription offers six accounts, shared folders, and a dashboard for managing the family accounts.

 This key stores up to 24 passwords and can serve as a security key for an unlimited number of sites.
 It uses a pin number for access, so if you lose the physical key, no one can use the key to access sensitive information.
 OnlyKey automatically locks after a set period of time when it is plugged.
 If the key is stolen, all data is erased after 10 attempts to enter the pin.
-The key works with most websites, including Twitter, Facebook, GitHub, and Google and with Windows, macOS, and Linux devices.$46 at Amazon
+The key works with most websites, including Twitter, Facebook, GitHub, and Google and with Windows, macOS, and Linux devices.

 This service works with Windows, macOS, Linux, Chrome OS, Android, iPhone, and iPad.
 This service will let you access your accounts and services with one master password.
 A subscription is $36 per year and comes with 1GB of storage and optional two-factor authentication through Yubikey for extra security.
 You also can create guest accounts to share Wi-Fi passwords or home alarm codes.
-The service requires an annual subscription.$36 at 1Password
+The service requires an annual subscription.

 This password manager will sync logins between all devices and is available for Android, Linux, iOS, macOS, and Windows.
 Enpass can create new login entries, has a good random password generator, includes password audit tools, and can be unlocked via fingerprint.
 The import/export feature makes it easy to integrate Enpass with Dropbox and other cloud services.
 Enpass can be used for free, but the free version is limited to the number of entries.
-This service requires an annual susbcription.$12 at Enpass
+This service requires an annual susbcription.